raycast/extensions/extensions/nuget/README.md

 # Nuget
-This extension let you to search for a Nuget package an then view details or generate code to install.
+This extension let you search for a Nuget package, view its details and quickly copy the command to install it to the clipboard.

 ## Preferences
 ### Command to copy